Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 ### Satisfy

-Pops a condition from the Condition stack and executes it.
+Pops a condition from the Condition stack and executes it using [command](#command).

 ### Unlock